 Once you have defined your content strategy it’s time to start creating!
 The content creation process is about managing all the creatives involved – copywriters, designers, and videographers - gathering information and meeting deadlines.
 I also work with you, the client, to ensure you’re up to date on the progress of the project.

-Typically I’ll keep up to speed with what everyone’s doing using project management software like Slack or Basecamp, as well as with good old-fashioned face-to-face meetings.
+Typically I’ll keep up to speed with what everyone’s doing using project management software like Trello or Basecamp, as well as with good old-fashioned face-to-face meetings.

 It’s my job to set milestones for the project, stick to deadlines and keep the client informed.
 You’ll also be talking to me when it comes to signing off a piece of work so we can move on to the next stage.

 Distributing your content

 Distributing content isn’t just adding it to your site and hoping people will come - we’d all be pretty bored if it was that simple!
 You have to promote your content.

 During the planning stages I’ll discuss the best ways to distribute your content based on your budget.
 Usually we suggest paid advertising, not only does this help your content go further but you can target the best customers too.
 For example, Facebook Advertising allows you to define exactly who your content is shown too.
 You can choose the genders, age groups, locations, interests and even buying behaviours of your ideal customers, and target your content to them.

 The ideal distribution strategy takes into account the best channels for your business, based on where you customers are, and how this fits in with your budgets and timelines.
 We like to take a very defined approach here at Sookio, finding you a smaller group of your exact customers rather than a broad-brush approach that reaches a random set of people.